Kitten sleeping: How much do they sleep and how to support better rest

 After a busy day of play with all their favourite toys, kittens will naturally fall asleep quicker.
 Try a focused session of fun activity during the early part of the evening which will also relax you after a stressful day.
 Avoid playing late at night though as your kitten will be too excited to sleep!

-Provide a cosy bed where they feel protected
+Provide cosy bed where they feel protected

 Although cats can sleep all over your house, sometimes in unexpected places, having a dedicated bed for your kitten is a must.
 How much your kitten sleeps at night is likely to increase with a snuggly bed that has high sides, or even a dome-shaped ‘cave bed’ that makes kittens feel safe from predators.
 Cats like to sleep away from where they eat, drink and go to the toilet, so make sure they have clear areas for each of these activities.
+You can use a ‘kitten home’ or crate routine, whereby you make the set area a positive environment for the kittens by feeding them treats in it or offering toys, to give them a positive reaction to entering the space.

-Use familiar smells for a sense of security
+Use familiar smells for sense of security

 If a kitten is new to your house, bringing a blanket from their previous home, where they lived with their Mum, will help them to feel secure and sleep soundly.
 Equally, once a kitten has established a bond with you, a piece of your clothing in their bed will be comforting and lengthen how long your kitten sleeps at night.